tracybrtn/team-profile-generator/README.md

 ## Tests

-With jest installed, Run `npm test` to run Jest for tests on constructors.
+Run `npm test` to run Jest for tests on constructors.

 ## Questions